 Clinical Site Requirements

-In addition to meeting all of the School of Nursing compliance requirements as a nursing student, individual sites may have paperwork or orientations you must attend before your first clinical rotation day and specific site requirements.
+In addition to meeting all of the School of Nursing compliance requirements as a nursing student, individual sites may have paperwork, mandatory orientations, computer trainings you must attend before your first clinical rotation day and specific site requirements.
 Fingerprinting, drug screening* and evidence of military draft registration are some examples of clinical site-specific requirements.
 Once you receive information about placement at a clinical site, give yourself plenty of time to check our online list of clinical sites we know have specific requirements. (*The cost of drug screening for students is the responsibility of the clinical agency and/or the student.
 The UW School of Nursing does not pay for drug screening and will not administer, receive, or review drug testing results.
 If a clinical site requires drug screening, the date of the drug screening will be included in the student's clinical passport without result or other information.)

 Each item listed MUST BE completed and/or reviewed prior to beginning your clinical, or at the time designated by the site.
 Failure to do so may cancel your clinical placement.
 Attending orientations and completing required paperwork on time ensures that the UW School of Nursing maintains positive relationships with the agencies that provide your clinical experiences!